SquareSR/Testing-Red-Classic/red-classic/README.md

 POSTER GRUNT
 - Raticate: 	Thrash x1-2
 - Zubat: 	Thrash

-- Press the switch behind the poster and take the stairs to the right.
+Press the switch behind the poster and take the stairs to the right.

-- Take the stairs to the right.
+Take the next stairs to the right.

-- Walk down and left to avoid the Rocket and take the stairs down again.
-- Take the Spinning tile on the left and follow the path down to the next set of stairs.
+Follow the path below:

 <img src="https://i.imgur.com/lpiw8OO.jpeg" >

-- Walk up toward the Grunt in the top left and fight him.
+Walk up toward the Grunt in the top left and fight him.

 <img src="https://i.imgur.com/2N7U4By.jpeg" >

-LIFT KEY GRUNT
+LIFT KEY GRUNT:
-Koffing: 	Thrash x2
+- Koffing: 	Thrash x2 or IB + TB
-Zubat: 		Thrash
+- Zubat: 	Thrash or TB

+Talk to the grunt for him to drop the Lift Key.

-Pick up the Lift Key (must talk to the grunt) and take the stairs you came from.
+Pick up the Lift Key and take the stairs you came from.

+Follow the path to get the Rare Candy and take the stairs up.

 <img src="https://i.imgur.com/3qY2DeL.jpeg" >

-Pick up the Rare Candy and take the stairs up.
+Follow the next path to pick up TM07 and reach the elevator.

 <img src="https://i.imgur.com/MiDjbVF.jpeg" >

-Pick up TM07

 Take the elevator to B4F and MENU two steps into the next room.

 **Grunt Menu**
-- Swap slot 3 HM01, down 7 with Super Repel
+- Swap slot 3 Potion, down 7 with Super Repel
 - Down 3 teach TM48 Rockslide over slot 2 Horn Attack
 - Use slot 3 Super Repel
 - Down 4 Swap Helix Fossil Down 8 with X Speed
 - Down 3 teach TM07 Horn Drill over slot 1 Thrash
-- Swap slot 4 Rarecandy down 8 with Fresh Water (fixes inventory to be similar to regular route)
+- Swap slot 6 Rare Candy, down 6 with Fresh Water

+> This last swap is slow, but is required to force the menus to be similar to the standard route

-RIGHT Side GRUNT (note: Sandshrew slash crit can do 22, X-Acc Sandshrew instead if your hp is high)
+> note: Sandshrew slash crit can do 22, X-Acc Sandshrew instead if your hp is high enough

+RIGHT Side GRUNT
 - Ekans: 	X-Acc, IB
 - Sandshrew: 	IB
 - Arbok: 	HD

 LEFT Side GRUNT
 - Sandshrew: 	IB